Graduates will receive a Master of Music in Performance conferred by University of West London.

 Master of Music in Performance

-Do students do individual or group assignments?
+Can students choose individual or group project assignments?

-Will students be allocated a dissertation supervisor?
+Will students be assigned a supervisor for the dissertation?